Best Practice Guide Battery bonding

 - CO2 Cleaning

 CO2 cleaning is an inexpensive method for cleaning surfaces.
 The intensity can be selected so that the surface is cleaned but not attacked.
 Compared to laser cleaning, it is easier and cheaper to implement.
-Figure 2 shows a schematic representation of the cleaning process.

 |+ Easy to bond||- Lärm|